aminadata/netflix-content-mix-excel-analysis/README.md

 ## Files

-netflix_content_mix.xlsx – data, analysis and charts
+- netflix_content_mix.xlsx – Excel-based analysis and charts

-images/ – screenshots of the charts
+- images/ – screenshots of Excel charts

-README.md
+- notebooks/ – Python notebook reproducing the analysis
+- outputs/ – Python-generated tables and charts

 ## Python Extension (Reproducibility & Automation)

 This analysis was later reproduced in Python using pandas to demonstrate date cleaning, aggregation, and reproducible reporting.
 The Python workflow mirrors the original Excel-based logic and confirms the same conclusions about Netflix’s evolving content mix over time.

 The purpose of this extension was to show how a business-focused analysis can be translated from Excel into code to support automation and scalability, while keeping the insight and conclusions consistent.